GraceNgugi/Udacity-Ford-GoBike-Data-Visualization/README.md

 ## Summary of Findings

 Univariate Exploration

 Variable distribution.

-1. Most users are subsribers and not customers.
+1. Most users are subscribers and not customers.
 2. In terms of gender most users are males.
 3. Most users are not enrolled in the trip program according to the distribution of the bike share users on all Trips.
 4. Most users spend less than 30 minutes for a trip.